 But now, vlogs are a widespread format to communicate a lot of things besides stories about your personal life.

-Some vloggers create educational content, others talk about their professional experience to inspire and motivate people, some others like to make interviews, and the list goes on.
+Some vloggers create educational content, others talk about their professional experience to inspire and motivate people, some others like to do interviews, and the list goes on.

 And, of course, some vloggers create fun content about their lives, challenges with their friends, or just videos to talk about current events for pure entertainment.